michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure_fundamentals-AZ-204-.md

 Virtual Machine Components: Resource group, VM Size, Network, Images, Storage/Virtual Disk

 How to create VM in Azure?
 Via Azure Portal, Azure CLI, Azure PowerShell(AZ module), Azure ARM Templates

+For Windows RDP: 3389, for Linux SSH: 22.

+It's possible to create VM programmatically, it's a bit better because add consistency to your deployments and VM creation, any production system should be implemented using automation, it's allow to construct similar down-level environments, such as DEV/TEST.
+It can be done via tools: Azure CLI, Azure PowerShell or ARM Templates.